-“Popp” is available on many online music platforms as well as on Digisleeve CD and white vinyl LP.
+“Popp” is available on many digital music platforms as well as on Digisleeve CD and 180g vinyl LP.
 The LP includes a large, full-color fold-out poster (60 cm x 60 cm).
-The Bandcamp digital special edition comes with two original, exclusive Oval bonus tracks.
+The Bandcamp digital special edition even adds three original, exclusive Oval bonus tracks.

 OK, so what's next for Oval after multi-award-winning Ambient-, Electronica-, Post-Rock / Guitar- and Brazilian- styles?
 A...club album!?
 “Popp” originally started as a concept album.
 Not in the way one might think, though.
 It was neither meant as a POP record nor as “the Markus Popp signature album”.

 At first, “Popp” was started to reverse-engineer the classic, 1990s Oval glitch sound using the hi-tech tools of today.
 Two afternoons later, that had been accomplished.
 And now what?
 How about trying something Oval had never tackled, like...an Oval take on straight-up sequencing, oldschool club tropes and...beatmaking!?

 And it worked.
 The "Popp" project quickly turned into a deep dive.
 The result is a relentless, euphoric love letter to a long-lost musical utopia: Kaleidoscopic and soulful, optimistic and grandiose.
 Like fantasy club tracks from an alternate universe.
 Alt rave utopia, if you will.